- About Overview

 By UCSF School of Pharmacy Editorial Staff / Mon Sep 24, 2012

-A community storytelling initiative by a public radio station has yielded a surprising connection between an East Oakland fifth grader and Sharon Youmans, PharmD, MPH, the UCSF School of Pharmacy’s associate dean for diversity.
+A community storytelling initiative by a public radio station has yielded a surprising connection between an East Oakland fifth grader and Sharon L. Youmans, PharmD, MPH, the UCSF School of Pharmacy’s associate dean of diversity.

 Youmans first heard 10-year-old Lita Hernandez on an August broadcast of Hear Here, a show on San Francisco-based KALW featuring local voices.
 Hernandez talked about her dreams of being a chef and concluded: “I want to be a chef and a pharmacist.
 Well, maybe I can do [both] part-time.”